siddhartha97/Duplicate-Selective-ACK-in-ns-3/README.md

 ## Implementation of TCP Duplicate Selective Acknowlegement (DSACK) in ns-3.

+## Course Code : CO300 , CO302

+## Assignment : # 11

 + Contributors : Siddhartha Chowdhuri, Atul Singh, Aswin Manoj.
 + Instructor   : Mohit P. Tahiliani.

+#### Overview :

++ Duplicate Selective Acknowledgement (DSACK) , an extension of SACK is used to inform sender about the duplicate packets sent.
+SACK is already implemented in ns-3.This repository provides an implementation of DSACK in ns-3.

 #### About D-SACK :